 Conditioners can be a great option if you want something to use alongside your dog shampoo and can help with a dry coat.
 They’re great for use if you want something other than your shampoo to use when your dog gets a little smelly.

 While all the products mentioned are all recommended, our favorite dog conditioner has to be the Lillian Ruff Dog Oatmeal Conditioner.
 It is gentle on the skin and perfect for soothing.
 It provides relief to irritated skin and restores moisture of a dog’s coat.
 Also, it contains pleasant-smelling ingredients that assists the immune system and relieves stress.

-A very close runner-up is the Pro Pet Works Natural Oatmeal Dog Shampoo + Conditioner, making it our favorite dog shampoo and conditioner.
+A very close runner-up is the Pro Pet Works Natural Oatmeal Dog Shampoo + Conditioner, making it our favorite dog conditioner.
 This is too much of a great product to not mention!
 After all, the worst part of using a conditioner is the extra minutes required at bathing time.
 So a 2-in-1 shampoo and conditioner that is friendly to a dog’s skin and will keep a dog comfortable during the bathing process, is a worthwhile investment!